It is an organ of the lymphatic system of soft and spongy consistency located on the left side below the ribs and the stomach.

-- Computed tomography: The CT scanner takes multiple photographs and a computer creates detailed images of the abdomen.
-A contrast can be injected into the veins to improve the images.
+- Computed tomography: The CT scanner takes multiple photographs, and a computer creates detailed images of the abdomen.
+A contrast can be injected into the veins to improve the photos.

-- Ultrasound: A probe is placed in the abdomen and harmless sound waves create images when reflected in the spleen and other organs.
+- Ultrasound: A probe is placed in the stomach, and harmless sound waves create images when reflected in the spleen and other organs.
 Splenomegaly can be detected by ultrasound.

-- Magnetic resonance: Magnetic waves create very detailed images of the abdomen.
-By using a contrast dye, the blood flow to the spleen can also be measured.
+- Magnetic resonance: Magnetic locks make very detailed pictures of the abdomen.
+The blood flow to the spleen can also be measured using a contrast dye.